IBM/openapi-to-graphql/README.md

 ## Usage
 Install this package.
 Then, simply pass it an OpenAPI Specification 3.0.
-The library returns a promise:
+The library returns a promise that resolves on an object containing the schema:

 ```javascript
 const OASGraph = require('oasgraph') // use real name here